Kapiche/kapiche.github.io/_posts/2023-02-21-using-nlp-for-compliance-part-2.md

 We are experimenting with a few [Chainguard images](https://edu.chainguard.dev/chainguard/chainguard-images/) for Python, Rust and tools like curl, kubectl etc. Expanding these out to be used in more services, especially Machine Learning images which I feel are very bloated.

 We are also experimenting with [OX Security](https://www.ox.security/) for their Pipeline Bill of Materials.
 This is more experimenting at this stage, to see what they pickup and more value add they can add to our current flow.
-The other big thing we are excited about at the moment is Open Software Supply Chain Attack Reference (OSC&R) which is definitely worth the read https://pbom.dev, it's basically the software supply chain equivalent of [MITTRE ATT&CK](https://attack.mitre.org/).
+The other big thing we are excited about at the moment is Open Software Supply Chain Attack Reference (OSC&R) which is definitely [worth the read](https://pbom.dev).
+It's basically the software supply chain equivalent of [MITTRE ATT&CK](https://attack.mitre.org/).

 **ACKNOWLEDGEMENTS**